goodguyry/AriaComponents/src/Disclosure/README.md

 Update component state to show the target element.

 **close()**
-Update component state to show the target element.
+Update component state to hide the target element.

 **destroy()**
 Destroy the Disclosure, removing attributes, event listeners, and element